 She grew up as a southern young lady in rural North Carolina.
 She is a proud 2004 alumni from The North Carolina School of Science and Mathematics in Durham, North Carolina.
 She graduated high school with the intentions of pursuing a career in electrical engineering but credits art her professor at NCSSM for reminding her of her artistic passions which eventually led to a career backflip in art.
 She graduated from the University of North Carolina at Wilmington with her BA in Studio Art in December 2016.
 She currently resides and works in Warsaw and Wilmington, North Carolina.

 In April 2018 she attended a one month artist residency at the Julia and David White Artist Colony in Costa Rica.
 This residency was partially funded by a 2017-18 Regional Artist Project Grant of $1,000 that she was awarded from the Pitt County Arts Council at Emerge.
 She was also awarded a grant from the Jacksonville-Onslow Arts Council for their “Jacksonville Downtown Mural Program” in 2018 and started painting the mural in downtown Jacksonville, North Carolina on the Youth Council Building to honor the World War I Veterans.
-However the mural was put to a stop because of conflicts with a neighboring community member who did not want the mural there.
+However the mural was canceled due to community complications.

 Please feel free to contact me.
 I check my email frequently.
 Let me know if you have any questions.
 Maybe you are interested in purchasing an original piece or print.
 Maybe you are interested in a commissioned piece.
 Or maybe you just want to say hello!
 Either way I would love to hear from you. - Mica Joy